Constantine the Great and Christianity: Enforcement of doctrine

 The reign of Constantine established a precedent for the position of the Christian emperor in the Church.
 Emperors considered themselves responsible to the gods for the spiritual health of their subjects, and after Constantine they had a duty to help the Church define and maintain orthodoxy.
 The Church generally regarded the definition of doctrine as the responsibility of the bishops; the emperor's role was to enforce doctrine, root out heresy, and uphold ecclesiastical unity.
 The emperor ensured that God was properly worshiped in his empire; what proper worship (orthodoxy) and doctrines and dogma consisted of was for the Church to determine.

 Constantine had become a worshiper of the Christian God, but he found that there were many opinions on that worship and indeed on who and what that God was.
 In 316, Constantine was asked to adjudicate in a North African dispute of the Donatist sect (who began by refusing obedience to any bishops who had yielded in any way to persecution, later regarding all bishops but their own sect as utterly contaminated).
 More significantly, in 325 he summoned the First Council of Nicaea, effectively the first ecumenical council (unless the Council of Jerusalem is so classified).
-The Council of Nicaea is the first major attempt by Christians to define orthodoxy for the whole Church.
+The Council of Nicaea is the first major attempt by Christians to define orthodoxy for the whole state.
 Until Nicaea, all previous Church councils had been local or regional synods affecting only portions of the Church.

 Nicaea dealt primarily with the Arian controversy.
 Constantine was torn between the Arian and Trinitarian camps.
 After the Nicene council, and against its conclusions, he eventually recalled Arius from exile and banished Athanasius of Alexandria to Trier.

 Just before his death in May 337, it is claimed that Constantine was baptised into Christianity.
 Up until this time he had been a catechumen for most of his adult life.
 He believed that if he waited to get baptized on his death bed he was in less danger of polluting his soul with sin and not getting to heaven.
-He was baptized by his distant relative Arian Bishop Eusebius of Nicomedia or by Pope Sylvester I which is maintained by the Catholic Church, the Coptic Orthodox Church, the Antiochian Orthodox Church, the Greek Orthodox Church, the Russian Orthodox Church, the Serbian Orthodox Church, upon by many other Eastern Orthodox, Nestorian Orthodox, and Oriental Orthodox Churches.
+He was baptized by his distant relative Arian Bishop Eusebius of Nicomedia or by Pope Sylvester I which is maintained by the Catholic Church, the Coptic Orthodox Church, the Antiochian Orthodox Church, the Greek Orthodox Church, the Russian Orthodox Church, the Serbian Orthodox Church, upon by many other Eastern Orthodox, Church of the East, and Oriental Orthodox Churches.
 During Eusebius of Nicomedia's time in the imperial court, the Eastern court and the major positions in the Eastern Church were held by Arians or Arian sympathizers.
 With the exception of a short period of eclipse, Eusebius enjoyed the complete confidence both of Constantine and Constantius II and was the tutor of Emperor Julian the Apostate.
 After Constantine's death, his son and successor Constantius II was an Arian, as was Emperor Valens.